pnnl/GLIMPSE/README.md

 # GLIMPSE (Grid Layout Interface for Model Preview and System Exploration)

-This visualization is a graph-based web application to visualize and update power grid models.
-The tool allows to search, highlight power grid objects.
-Additionally, it also supports update attributes and export updated model to integrate with GridLAB-D for future simulations.
-The application is developed using react.js, node.js, and python.
-It also uses following GLM parser that can be installed with pip: [GLM](https://github.com/NREL/glm)
+GLIMPSE is a graph-based web application to visualize and update GridLAB-D power grid models.
+The tool can be used to search and highlight power grid model objects.
+Additionally, it also update the model attributes and export the modified model future simulations.
+The application is developed using React.js, Node.js, and Python.
+It also uses following GLM parser that can be installed using pip: [GLM](https://github.com/NREL/glm)

 ## Clone the repository and install dependencies
 Install [Node.js](https://nodejs.org/en)